-Group photo of participants at the CESA Cluster Coordination meeting
+Group photo of participants at the CESA Cluster Coordination meeting sitting in the middle

 CAFOR and other participating agencies committed to supporting the work on CESA implementation towards strengthening the quality and value of education for 'the Africa we want'.
 They mentioned challenges including communication, resource mobilization and effective coordination.